JingwenWu09/MCT-draftlink/README.md

 Run the `Mutate.java` in the `test_case_generation/src/test/` to generate test cases from seed programs, and then run `model_checker_test/TestSpecificTool(e.g. TestCBMC)/src/main/Main.java` to generate executed verification results in different configurations.

 # Find Bugs
 We conduct an evaluation of this approach on three mainstream model checkers (i.e., CPAchecker, CBMC, and SeaHorn), successfully detecting 48 unique bugs, 41 of which have been confirmed.
-Since our submissions (e.g., issues) to the official repositories contain author-identifying information, which conflicts with the anonymity requirement of the review process, we have compiled the issue records into this folder.
+Since our submissions (e.g., issues) to the official repositories contain author-identifying information, which conflicts with the anonymity requirement of the review process, we have compiled the issue records into this folder [bug report](https://github.com/Elowen-jjw/MCT-draftlink/tree/main/test_case_generation).

 ### Bug List